BLOG

 How does DAO governance work?

-Once the code is pushed into production, it can no longer be changed by any other means other than a consensus reached through member voting.
+Once the code is pushed into production, it can no longer be changed by any means other than a consensus reached through member voting.
 No special authority can modify the rules of the DAO; it is entirely up to the community of token holders to decide.

 Want to launch your own DAO?